 The utilisation of wild rice is gaining popularity among consumers, and North American native Zizania spp. are now grown and commonly available in the North American supermarkets and restaurants (Aladedunye et al. 2013).
 Zizania has a wealth of nutritional qualities.
-For example, general γ-oryzanol content was approximately double in Zizania palustris compared to regular brown Oryza sativa L. rice (Aladedunye et al 2013). γ-Oryzanol is the primary contributor of many of the observable health benefits of rice and rice products (Lerma-Garcia et al. 2009).
-It has been shown to possess antioxidant, anti-inflammatory, anti-tumor, and hypocholesterolemic activities (Yasukawa et al. 1998; Akihisa et al. 2000; Berger et al. 2005;
+For example, general y-oryzanol content was approximately double in Zizania palustris compared to regular brown Oryza sativa L. rice (Aladedunye et al 2013). y-Oryzanol is the primary contributor of many of the observable health benefits of rice and rice products (Lerma-Garcia et al. 2009).
+It antioxidant, anti-inflammatory, has been shown to possess anti-tumor. and hypocholesterolemic activities (Yasukawa et al. 1998; Akihisa et al. 2000; Berger et al. 2005;